EtienneCmb/visbrain/docs/sleep.rst

 Load and save the GUI configuration
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-From the **Files** menu, you can save the GUI configuration *Files/Save/Gui config*.
+From the *Files > Save* contextual menu, you can save the GUI configuration.
 This will save the state of all buttons and properties inside :class:`Sleep`.
-Then, you can recharge the GUI configuration using *Files/Load/Gui config*.
+Then, you can recharge the GUI configuration using *Files > Load > GUI config*.
 Alternatively, if you want to use a configuration when running :class:`Sleep`, you can use the *config_file* argument to directly pass the path to a configuration file.

 .. code-block:: python